Procedure for Evaluating Applicants

 student by using cumulative grade point average (20 percent), the

-toward a bachelors degree (summer not included) 10 percent), average
+toward a undergraduate degree (summer not included) 10 percent), average

 least 3.00/4.00.
 Grades for repeated courses are averaged